TimEtOff/PcComponentsDataLib/README.md

-# Pc Conponents Data Lib
+# Pc Components Data Lib
 A Java lib that count a lot of pc components